danielbarnes175/OpenCV-Face-Tracker/README.md

-# Facial Recognition and Tracking
+# Facial Detection and Tracking

 This code was created for HackISU October 2018.